arduino/ArduinoCore-samd/README.md

 * Supports the SAMD21, SAMD11, SAML21, and SAMC21.
 * Supports four clock sources (two crystals, internal oscillator, and USB calibrated).
-* USB CDC Bootloader with optional SDCard support
+* USB CDC Bootloader with optional SDCard support.
+See [bootloaders/zero/README.md](https://github.com/mattairtech/ArduinoCore-samd/tree/master/bootloaders/zero/README.md).

+**SAMD51 support coming December**

 *This core is intended to be installed using Boards Manager (see below).
 To update from a* *previous version, click on MattairTech SAM M0+ Boards in Boards Manager, then click Update.*